wso2/choreo-samples/capsulecrm-opportunities-lost-to-slack-channel-message/readme.md

 4. Replace the necessary fields in the `Config.toml` file with your data.

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

 The detailed summary of all the new opportunities lost in CapsuleCRM within a particular day will be sent as a Slack channel message.